wilkelab/influenza_H3N2_passaging/README.md

   *  2YP7clean.pdb - Modifed structure compatible for structure painting (see above)
   *  structure_map.txt - for aligning sites with structure
   *  distances.dat - Distances from every site in 2YP7clean to every other site

+***

+## Other analyses
+### LBI (Least Branching Index)
+#### This is an analysis using a method from Neher et al 2014, "Prediction evolution from the shape of genealogical trees" -  https://elifesciences.org/content/3/e03568
+The LBI_analysis directory is built off a clone of https://github.com/rneher/FitnessInference Using the scripts rank_sequences.py, and the prediction_src directory

+In this analysis, sequences are ranked by their degree of branching in a reconstructeed tree.
+Top ranked sequences ideally predict the following years ancestral better than a randomly picked sequence.

+Conditions of sequences in paper
+  * 50 draws of up to 100 sequences per passage group per year
+  * If 100 sequences are not available, 70% of available sequences are repeatedly drawn

+Sequences for this analysiswere generated with :
+  * bash scripts/sort_conditions_LBI.sh sampleSingleyears samp
+  * with parameter script: condition_parameters/parameters_allsequencesSingleyears.sh

+To run:
+  * Place target FASTA in fastas/
+  * Create an Outgroup file called "outgroup" and place in LBI_analysis/ basedir
+  * This file should contain one outgroup sequence in FASTA format for the analysis
+  * cat this file onto each analyis FASTA in fastas/
+  * ex.  for f in samp_*; do cat outgroup $f > outgroup${f##samp}; done
+  * To run the analysis on files in the fastas:
+  * for f in fastas/outgroup*; do bash run_analysis_passages.sh $f; done
+  * Folders with results are saved in output/
+  * Containing:
+  *   ancestral_sequences.fasta : Internal nodes of ancestral tree.
+Sequence 1 = root
+  *   reconstructed_tree.nwk : Ancestrally reconstructed tree
+  *   sequence_ranking_terminals : Ranking of terminal sequences according to LBI algorithms.
+1 is top rank
+  *  marked_up_tree.pdf : image of reconstructed tree with LBI algorithm ranking coloring

+  *  In order to consolidate outputs of LBI analysis:
+  *  For multiple random draws (analysis used in this manuscript) :
+  *  python get_data_randdraws.py

+organization

+  *  /fastas : Where to put input fastas
+  *  /output : Where output results are sent
+  *  prediction_src : Core scripts from Neher et al. 2015 for calculating LBI
+  *  /processed : output folders not currently being used
+  *  /scripts : Scripts to control analysis
+  *  /scripts/rank_sequences.py : Main control script for LBI from Neher 2014
+  *  /scripts/infer_fitness.py : Make predictions with fitness instead of LBI
+  *  /scripts/get_data_randdraws.py : After analysis is run, this scripts collects output into a table format
+  * Headers of output table:
+  * passage, year, category, trial, stat, num_seq : identifying information of sequence.
+Stat in this case is always rankseqs
+  * topRankID, topRankSeq, mean	stdev : The top ranked LBI sequence/ID, as well as the mean and standard deviation of LBI scores
+  * ancestral_seq : The ancestral sequence of the condition
+  * random_seqID, random_seq : A random sequence to compare performance of the top ranked sequence
+  * hamming_to_next_self, hamming_to_next_unpassaged, hamming_to_next_pooled: hamming distance to following years ancestral_seq from different passage conditions.
+  * hamming_rand_self, hamming_rand_unpassaged, hamming_rand_pooled: Likewise, but calculated with the random sequence
+  * ratio_self, ratio_unpassaged, ratio_pooled : The ratio of the hamming distance from LBI choice sequence to the random sequence.

+### Serial passaging analysis
+#### This analysis demonstrates that as number of passages in nonSIAT1 MDCK increase, spurious correlation strength increases

+  * To run:
+  * bash run_analysis/serial_analysis2.sh
+  * This will select sequences from complete_nonsiat_all_20052015.fasta which are passaged once, twice, or 3-5 times.
+  * then, bash scripts/start_SLAC.sh singleserial20052015 samp
+  * This using the condition_parameters file /condition_parameters/singleserial20052015.sh
+  * This will pull complete_unpassaged_all_20052015.fasta as the zero passage case, then take a sample size matched draw and start HYPHY SLAC to get dN/dS
+  * Visualiziation included in main scripts stats_and_figs.Rmd

+### Trunk dN/dS analysis
+#### In this analysis, trunk sequences are pulled from a reconstructed tree.
+#### dN/dS is calculated for trees constructed from different passage histories in order to determine if passaging signal extends to the trunk of the tree

+  *  Move fastas of conditions to get trunk dN/dS for into trunk_analysis/fastas
+  *  Get reconstructed trees and trunk sequences with:
+  *  bash scripts/get_trunk.sh
+  *  Output is placed in trunk_analysis/output
+  *  Calculate dN/dS (where dS=1) with:
+  *  bash scripts/get_dnds.sh
+  *  Output dN is placed in /rate_measurement_data and added to slac_output.csv
+  *  Analyzed in stats_and_figs.Rmd main analysis script

+### Random sampling analysis
+#### Take 200 random draws from the pooled condition a null to calculate likelihood of unpassaged correlation

+  * bash get_random_tree.sh
+  * bash scripts/start_SLAC.sh randomsamples20052015 samp
+  * This using the condition_parameters file /condition_parameters/randomsamples20052015.sh
+  * Visualiziation and statistics included in main scripts stats_and_figs.Rmd